 At one time, bone marrow transplant or stem cell transplant for CML, was a standard treatment option.
-Currently, the majority of patients diagnosed in chronic phase of the disease, will be able to control and manage their CML with daily medication called tyrosine kinase inhibitors.
+Currently, the majority of patients diagnosed in chronic phase of the disease will be able to control and manage their CML with daily medications called tyrosine kinase inhibitors.
 However, Stem Cell or Bone Marrow Transplant is still a viable option for some in our community.
 There are several criteria used to evaluate if transplant is right for someone living with CML.
 These include the phase of the patient's disease (chronic, accelerated or blast), patient's tolerance of the medication, and the disease's response to treatment.

 A transplant is said to be the only treatment that has curative possibility.
 In fact, approximately 70% of CML transplant patients find their disease effectively cured.
 For those that relapse, recommencing TKI therapy (Imatinib, Dasatinib, Nilotinib and others) is often the preferred course of treatment.
 For some, a donor lymphocyte infusion can reverse the relapse.